RafaelGoodman/f1-dashboard-angular/README.md

 5. Open your browser at: ```http://localhost:4200```

 **NOTE**: In order to not exceed the API request limit, I have artificially delayed the loading of certain components.
 Please be patient while waiting for pages to load 🙂.

+**NOTE**: During active F1 sessions, OpenF1 API access is restricted, so the site won't function as intended.